 - Add the chicken broth, Marsala wine and heavy cream, scraping up any browned bit.
 Simmer gently uncovered for 12-15 minutes, over med or medium-low heat, letting it thicken and reduce, deepen in color.
 It won’t be thick sauce- just thick enough to coat the back of a spoon.

 - Add more salt and pepper to taste- about another 5-finger pinch of each.
 Taste and adjust salt and pepper to your liking.
 For extra richness, add more cream, or for a looser sauce, add more broth.

 - Nestle in the chicken to the Marsala sauce and simmer another 5 minutes or until chicken is cooked through.

 - Sprinkle with flat-leave parsley and serve over a bowl of creamy polenta.

 The key ingredient in Marsala Chicken is Marsala Wine.
 While there two kinds -sweet Marsala and dry Marsala, either can be used.
 I personally prefer the taste of dry Marsala, which keep in mind, is still sweet, just a little less sweet.
 If sweet Marsala is what you have, just use it.
 Sweet Marsala works fine too.
 Regular red wine, will not work the same here.

 VEGETARIAN OPTION: In our catering business, for vegetarians, we would substitute tofu “filets” dredged in the flour mixture, pan-seared the same way.
 Instead of chicken broth substitute veggie broth.
 A decadent vegetarian dinner!

-Keywords: chicken marsala, classic Chicken Marsala, how to make Chicken Marsala, what is Chicken Marsala
+Keywords: chicken marsala, chicken marsala recipe, classic Chicken Marsala, how to make Chicken Marsala, what is Chicken Marsala